 When you are choosing the destination for your vacation, you need to plan carefully.
 Avoid any places where temptation is going to be put your way.
 Heading into Wine Country would be a very bad idea for a recovering alcoholic, for example, and there are certain types of vacations where drinking is a key part of the culture.
 An all-inclusive cruise, for example, could be a recipe for disaster, while a trip to Vegas could immediately result in your downfall.
 The first question you need to ask yourself is whether you are going to feel safe and comfortable in the destination of your choice.
 If the answer is no, think again.

 Camping is often a great vacation choice for someone in recovery, or an activity break with plenty of sporting activities to keep you busy.
-You could even benefit from today’s latest trend of “sober tours,” which connect travelers with other holidaymakers who have made a commitment to sober living and who want to have a great time without alcohol.
+You could even benefit from today’s latest trend of sober tours, which connect travelers with other holiday takers who have made a commitment to sober living and who want to have a great time without alcohol.
 You can join in with all kinds of sober activities, including safaris, cruises, and well-being retreats.

 Take Support Networks Along